RushilSethi/Mitraz/README.md

 ## Features

 - **Responsive Design:** The app is fully responsive across all devices, ensuring a seamless user experience on mobile, tablet, and desktop.
+- **Completely Working:** The app is has all the features of a social media platform and more will be added soon.
 - **Infinite Scroll:** The explore page features infinite scroll, allowing users to continuously browse through content without page reloads.

 ## Upcoming Features